PersonalDataPipeline/pdpl-cli/docs/decisions/006-logging.md

 ## Implementation

 As I dig into this, it seems important to structure this truly like a log (list of messages in time order) rather than separating out success, error, and information.
 I tried this out and it feels good but I'm thinking that the info ones are not terribly helpful unless there is a problem.
 I think what, exactly, goes into them can change over time but this format feels like an evolution.

+[[2024-04-14]] - I'm starting to see problems with how error handling and logging is working in this service.
+First, we're missing the call stack when an error happens, which make it time-consuming to track down an issue when it crops up.
+Adding oclif adds another layer of abstraction, making development harder.
+I think logs need to go to stdout/console as soon as they happen, and then gathered up into the run file, since that's helpful for looking back at previous runs.